magento/merchdocs/src/catalog/product-content.md

 title: Content
 ---

 The Content section is used to enter and edit the main product description that appears on the product page.
 The short description can be used in most RSS feeds, and might also appear in catalog listings, depending on theme.
-The product description can be formatted using the [editor]({% link cms/editor.md %}) toolbar.

 {:.ee-only}
-## Add the product description
+## Add the product description in Page Builder

 1. Open the product in edit mode.